 Let us envision more people coming together in community to care for and nurture each other.
 When we take the time to slow down, listen to, and support one another, we shift into the consciousness of love and learn how to release our reliance on the crutch of fear.
 The power of people coming together to fight oppression is the biggest fear of those with the most wealth and power.
 This is not our fear!
 Let our love be our power!
 Let our compassion help us be more inclusive in the quest for justice.
 Let us give ourselves the time to listen more deeply, dialogue through the discomfort into understanding, heal the wounds of our ancestors and all the harms those wounds caused.

 “If only we had the time” is a fear…and this is where we are at in THIS moment in time.
 It is up to more of us to advocate for the time, to speak up for slowing down, to demand conversations instead of excuses.

 If we can empower each other to care for one another—beginning with the most marginalized people within a community—we co-create a new way of living.
 We co-create the future we want to live in and we believe it is possible because it is already happening.
 Let us live in a reality defined by love, and support each other in the audacity to co-create a culture of healing.

 Interested in building community with EmpowR?
-Join us for a Community Connection Circle and learn more about approaches to culture change and facilitation services.
+Join us for a program or event and learn more about how we approach culture.
 Interested in applying this knowledge in your personal or professional life?
-Consider scheduling an intuitive counsel or healing navigation session.
+Learn more about EmpowR sessions and services.